The drums in reggae music have always worked to give this amazing music its distinguishable sound.

 Although different rhythms exist in reggae music, a very important of the beat in reggae music is the 3rd downbeat.
 This is called the one-drop rhythm, and it can be heard very clearly in Bob Marley's song 'One Drop'.

-Reggae music is usually slower tempo music which has a lot of syncopation.
+Reggae music is usually played at a slower tempo and filled with a lot of syncopation.

-Reggae constantly has syncopation since usually, a percussionist will be playing a cross-rhythm over a drum set, but many times the drummer will have to take the role of the percussionist and play different rhythms over each other.
+The syncopation can consist of a percussionist playing various rhythms against the ones a drum set player is doing.
+However many times, the drummer will have to take the role of the percussionist and play different rhythms over themselves.

 The reggae drum set is basically a compact mix of modern drums, African (or Afro-Cuban) drums, and percussion elements.

-Although the 1 beat of reggae music can be played, it generally is not the most prominent beat, and many times drummers emphasize different beats, for example beat 2 or 3, in order to avoid the 1 beat.
+Although beat 1 of reggae music can be played, it generally is not the most prominent beat, and many times drummers emphasize different beats, for example, beat 2 or 3, in order to avoid the 1 beat.